zaiidleader/Initial-Test/README.md

 # React Native SDE Mini Project

-Make an ReactNative app to demonstrate the following requirements: This is an social media application that can post a text information to internet anonymously and let the community engage that post, we will call it Postr
+Make an ReactNative app to demonstrate the following requirements:
+<br />This is an social media application that can post a text information to internet anonymously and let the community engage that post, we will call it Postr

 ## Requirements